nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 1. Add connection string to `appsettings.json`
 1. Create Models
 1. Update `appsettings.json` to include your `FirebaseProjectId`
-1. Update `Startup.cs` to ignore reference loops when serializing JSON
 1. Update `Startup.cs` to handle JWTs
 1. Copy in the `UserProfileRepository` and `UserProfileController` from WisdomAndGrace and modify as needed